mochi-hpc/mochi-doc/docs/source/pymargo.rst

 interface similar to that of thallium.

 This section will walk you through a series of tutorials on how to use PyMargo.
-We highly recommend that you read the Margo tutorials first.
+We highly recommend that you read the :ref:`Margo` tutorials first.

 .. important::

    While working with Mochi in Python can be convenient, please keep in mind that Python has a major limitation: its global interpreter lock (GIL).
-The GIL ensures that only one thread at a time executes Python code, which drastically limits concurrency opportunities in Mochi.
+The GIL ensures that only one thread at a time executes Python code, which drastically limits parallelization opportunities in Mochi.
 For instance, no more than one RPC written in Python will be executed at any time, even if you specified multiple execution streams in your Margo configuration.